malladi2610/DSA_practice_repo/README.md

 - Day 33      [24-03-2024] - Did nothing
 - **Day 34**  [25-03-2024] - Finished the one problemn related to the hashmaps in leetcode
 - **Day 35**  [26-03-2024] - Solve the highest and lowest frequency hashs problem (Finished with hashing)
+- **Day 36**  [27-03-2024] - Started with the sorting(Learnt selection sort) and Tried to setup a Competitive programming type interface